marcus-rk/code_collector/README.md

 - With **Code Collector**, I aimed to give LLMs the organized, structured input they need to truly shine.
 It’s all about making the codebase easier to analyze and process, so you can focus on the fun stuff—like coding!
 Learn more about this in the sections [Why XML Tags Matter](#why-xml-tags-matter-) and [Learn More About XML + AI](#learn-more-about-xml--ai-)

-And here’s the best part: you can run the **Code Collector** command right from your terminal like a coding wizard! 🪄✨
+And here’s the best part: you can run the **wrapitup** command right from your terminal like a coding wizard! 🪄✨

 ## Features